 We all need vehicles, but most of us would rather not spend the kind of money they require.
 This is why auto auctions have become so popular.

 However, before you can take advantage of the types of deals they offer, you should know about two very common types.
-Below, we’ll prepare you for either a government or salvage dealer auction so you understand what to expect.
+Below, we’ll prepare you for either a government or salvage dealer auction (GSA) so you understand what to expect.

-At government auctions, you’re mostly going to find government vehicles.
+At auction government, you’re mostly going to find government (gov) vehicles.
 This largely means cop cars, but that can encompass a number of different options.
 You could find anything from an older Crown Victoria to a newer Tahoe.

 Although the selection might seem a bit limited, these vehicles are generally in very good condition.
 You’re not going to find police cruisers that have been severely damaged or don’t run.